WTI Crude (West Texas Intermediate)

 - It is the underlying commodity for the NYMEX oil futures contracts.

-- WTI is known as a light, sweet crude oil due to its low density and low sulfur content.
+- WTI is a light, sweet crude oil with low density and low sulfur content.

-- It is primarily sourced from US oil fields, particularly in Texas, Louisiana, and North Dakota.
+- It is primarily sourced from US oil fields in Texas, Louisiana, and North Dakota.

 How WTI Crude Works as a Benchmark

 A benchmark crude is a standard against which other crude oils are priced.
 Because crude oil varies wildly in quality (density, sulfur content) and location, the market needs a reference point to price the hundreds of different blends available globally.
 WTI is the reference point for oil produced in North America.
-When you see "oil prices" on US news channels (like CNBC or Bloomberg), they are almost always quoting the price of the nearest-term WTI futures contract (the "front month").
-The price of WTI is determined by supply and demand dynamics in the US market, but it is also influenced by global factors.
+When you see "oil prices" on US news channels (like CNBC or Bloomberg), they are almost always quoting the price of the nearest-term WTI futures contract, often referred to as the "front month" contract.
+The price of WTI is determined by supply and demand dynamics in the US market, but it is also deeply influenced by global factors.
 It trades on the futures market, where a single contract represents 1,000 barrels of oil.
-This market is populated by two main groups: hedgers (producers and airlines looking to lock in prices) and speculators (hedge funds and traders betting on price direction).
-The market structure of WTI is also critical.
-It can exist in "contango" (where future prices are higher than current spot prices, incentivizing storage) or "backwardation" (where current prices are higher than future prices, indicating a supply shortage).
-These structural signals tell the market whether to store oil or sell it immediately, driving the physical flow of millions of barrels of crude every day.
-The WTI price impacts everything from the cost of gasoline at the pump to the profitability of shale drillers in the Permian Basin.
+This market is populated by two main groups: hedgers (producers and industrial consumers looking to lock in prices) and speculators (hedge funds and individual traders betting on price direction).
+Because WTI is traded in US Dollars, its price often has an inverse relationship with the strength of the dollar; a stronger dollar makes oil more expensive for international buyers, which can depress demand.
+The market structure of WTI is also critical for understanding global energy flows.
+It can exist in "contango"—where future prices are higher than current spot prices, incentivizing traders to store oil—or "backwardation"—where current prices are higher than future prices, indicating a supply shortage.
+These structural signals tell the market whether to store oil or sell it immediately.
+The WTI price impacts everything from the cost of gasoline at the pump to the profitability of shale drillers in the Permian Basin, making it a "leading indicator" for inflation and economic growth.

 WTI vs. Brent Crude